goatgate/goatgate.github.io/content/projects/blake2s/index.md

 This won’t be an exhaustive list, and there are plenty of amazingly powerful tools that I won’t be mentioning, think of it as a list of my favorites.

-> If you are already familiar with the Open Source Silicon workflow you can skip this section.
+> If you are already familiar with the Open Source Silicon ecosystem and workflow you can skip this section.

 ### OpenRoad